 FAQ about Home Furniture Pricing: What Drives Cost

-Furniture is expensive because it includes material costs, skilled labor, manufacturing overhead, logistics, brand value, and market demand, all of which combine to determine the final retail price.
+Furniture is expensive because material costs, labor, shipping, warehousing, tariffs, inflation, brand positioning, and retail markups all add to the final price customers pay.

 Solid hardwoods like oak and walnut, high-density foam, and genuine leather last the longest due to their durability, resistance to wear, and ability to be repaired or maintained over time.